 Have you ever wondered about how pubs get into the Good Beer Guide (GBG)?
 Unlike those guides where paid individuals submit reviews, GBG entries are compiled from beer scores submitted by CAMRA members.
-Every single CAMRA member has the opportunity to contribute to the GBG, by submitting quality scores for the beers they have drunk.
+Every single CAMRA member has the opportunity to contribute to the GBG, by submitting quality scores (using the National Beer Scoring System) for the beers they have drunk.

 While the concept of sitting at the bar with a notebook giving your beer a points score might seem a little obsessive, in fact beer scoring is a vital tool of CAMRA's ongoing campaign for good beer and good pubs.
 There are over 150 pubs in our branch so we need members from across the region to help us gather information about them year-round.